s15n/par-lang/README.md

 I took the liberty to combine operations in the last snippet before explaining it, because otherwise it would be unbearably long.

-Multiple operations on the same channel, one after another, can be combined into a single statement.
+Multiple operations on the same channel can be combined into a single statement.
 For example, instead of typing:

 ```